gbellocchi/richie-docs/source/general/getting-started.rst

 ----
 HERO
 ----
-HERO is leveraged as a build system for various components of the :smallcap:`Richie` ecosystem thus its installation is mandatory.
+HERO is leveraged as a build system for the software components of :smallcap:`Richie`, thus its installation is mandatory.
 We therefore recommend:

 * Adhering the following list of `prerequisites <https://github.com/pulp-platform/hero/blob/master/PREREQUISITES.md>`_;